solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-custom-onchain-programs.md

 - an optional `Buffer` containing data to pass to the program.
 We’ll be ignoring the `data` field for now, but we will revisit it in a future lesson.

-After making our instruction, we add it to a transaction, send the tramsaction to our RPC to be processed and confirmed, then look at the transaction signature.
+After making our instruction, we add it to a transaction, send the transaction to our RPC to be processed and confirmed, then look at the transaction signature.